EYEL3SSJACK/EYEL3SSJACK/README.md

 strawpage posted (supposed to be jack nichols but i put an a..)

-IDLE - Studying
+IDLE - OFFTAB

-DND - Offtab or AFK
+DND - interact with extreme caution, moody

-Online - Free
+Online - INT!

 <div align="center">